Who is the only person to have won both a Booker Prize and an Oscar?

 Who is Ruth Prawer Jhabvala?

 Ruth Prawer Jhabvala was a German-born British and American novelist, short story writer, and two-time Academy Award-winning screenwriter.
 She was born in Cologne, Germany, in 1927, and later moved to England to study English literature at Queen Mary College, University of London.
-Jhabvala’s unique background and multicultural experiences greatly influenced her writing, which often explored themes of identity, cultural clashes, and human relationships.
+Jhabvala’s unique background and experiences greatly influenced her writing, which often explored themes of cultural identity and the clash between Eastern and Western cultures.

 The Booker Prize Triumph

 Jhabvala’s literary prowess was recognized in 1975 when she won the prestigious Booker Prize for her novel “Heat and Dust.”
-This captivating tale delves into the complexities of love, desire, and the clash between Western and Indian cultures.
+This captivating tale delves into the complexities of love, desire, and the clash of cultures in colonial India.
 Jhabvala’s ability to weave a compelling narrative with richly drawn characters earned her critical acclaim and a place in literary history.

 The Oscar-Winning Screenwriter